Safe room is a secure room within a residence to escape home invaders.

 With new construction, I would pre-wire for an alarm panel, a direct-dial phone in addition to a cell phone, an electrical outlet for cell phone charging, and install either chicken wire or steel sheeting underneath the wall and ceiling drywall.

 Whether you have newly constructed or modified an existing space, the safe room should blend with the rest of the home.
-I have heard stories of families who had secreted themselves inside their safe room while the house was being ransacked.
-Fortunately for them, the police were called and were able to capture the burglars before being discovered or damage was done to their home.
+I have heard stories of families who had secreted themselves inside their saferoom while the house was being ransacked.
+Fortunately for them, the police were called and were able to capture the burglars before being discovered or major damage was done to their home.

 Family Security Plan

 Unlike actress Jodie Foster’s character in the movie, I cannot recommend cooperation with the home invaders as the first strategy for survival.
-See my web page on Home Invasion Survival Tips.
+See my web page at home invasion survival tips.

 Once you create a safe room, here is some advice: